BSIP news

 Queensway, New Bristol Road and B3440

-The nearby B3440 slip-roads connecting the A370 to M5 junction 21 would also be updated under the scheme with new bus lanes and smart traffic signals, which use GPS to track buses’ locations to give them priority.
+The B3440 slip roads, which connect the A370 to M5 Junction 21, will be updated with new bus lanes and smart traffic signals.
+These signals use GPS technology to detect approaching buses and give them priority, supporting more reliable public transport.

 Backwell A370 crossroads